-Service Accounts allow for programatic access to strongDM resources.
-This is useful for continuous-integration pipelines, extract-transform-load jobs or any automated function that would need resource access.
-Check the Admin UI Guide to see how to create Service Accounts.
-The rest of this guide will cover how to authentication with a service account.
+Service accounts allow for programmatic access to strongDM resources.
+This is useful for continuous-integration pipelines, extract-transform-load jobs, or any automated function that would need resource access.
+Check the Admin UI Guide to see how to create service accounts.
+The rest of this guide covers how to authenticate with a service account.

-For most users following the windows installation guide, you can authenticate with service account token using the followings steps.
+For most users following the Windows installation guide, you can authenticate using a service account token with the followings steps.

-- This should change the login window to say
+- This changes the login field to say service account token.

 Download the package